 And Christian’s chic hotel, where Andy discovers about the secret plans lined up for Runway magazine, is the W Times Square, 1567 Broadway.

 Don’t worry – there are some real Paris locations.
 The street along which Andy and Christian stroll, with Notre Dame Cathedral looming behind them, is rue Frédéric Sauton, running south from Quai de Montebello to rue de la Bucherie, where they sneak a crafty snog.

 The Parisian fashion show is held at Musée Galliera, 10 avenue Pierre-1er-de-Serbie, in the 16th arrondissement, off Avenue d’Iéna, running south from l’Étoile.
 It’s actually a museum of fashion, currently closed but scheduled to reopen in autumn 2013.

 Disillusioned with the machinations of the fashion publishing world, Andy finally dumps her mobile into the elaborate fountain in Place de la Concorde and quits the environment she never quite fitted into.

-It’s back to her original intentions as she lands a job in ‘proper’ journalism at the offices of The New York Mirror, in the Cary Building, 105 Chambers Street, at Church Street in Tribeca, and reconciles with Nate in the (since closed) Mayrose Cafe, now reborn as restaurant Brio, 920 Broadway, on the southeast corner of East 21st Street in the Flatiron District.
+It’s back to her original intentions as she lands a job in ‘proper’ journalism at the offices of The New York Mirror, in the Cary Building, 105 Chambers Street, at Church Street in Tribeca, and reconciles with Nate in the (since closed) Mayrose Cafe, which was reborn as restaurant Brio, now also closed, at 920 Broadway, on the southeast corner of East 21st Street in the Flatiron District.